theelioway/thing/doc/quickstart.md

 ### `Options`

-- `comment` if true includes the `rdfs:comment`, a brief explaination of the purpose of the field.
+- `comments` if true includes the `rdfs:comment`, a brief explaination of the purpose of the field.
 It could be useful to include this so that when you build your web forms, you can use this value in tooltips, for instance.

 - `depth` is complicated.
 When we are building Things of types like `Action` and `MediaObject`, these schemas come with fields whose type are also Things, like `Thing` or `CreativeWork`.
 The `modelMiner` judges which of those fields should use that ThingType, or those which are best converted to a simple String type.
 Controlling the `depth` when your "mine" for models restricts the number of ThingTypes you'll end up needing to Model.
 A high depth means that nearly every field contains a foreign key to another Thing.
 That could get difficult to maintain, and would be annoying when all your want to store is a name.